tomyreyes/like-minded/README.md

 Like-Minded was comprised from the notion that experiences are best enjoyed with others.
 Within this app, users are able to create experiences that other users with similar interests can take part in.

+Experiences can represent anything users are interested in whether it is a board game night or a trip to the beach.
+Like-Minded is an open world type application.

-Experiences are represented as pins within a map.
+Experiences users join or create are represented as pins within a map.
 Once a user signs into Like-Minded, a map of experiences created by other users will be generated.
 The initial map location and experiences users will see is dependent on their location, if they choose to allow the app access.

 <img width="1680" alt="screen shot 2018-03-24 at 10 18 26 am" src="https://user-images.githubusercontent.com/26396771/37867813-e71e446a-2f5a-11e8-9b1e-8a9256368e31.png">

 By clicking on these pins on the map, users will be given details of the experience, as well as the option to join.
 If users are not interested in the experiences they see on the map, they can create their own experience or move the map to a different location.

 <img width="1677" alt="screen shot 2018-03-24 at 10 19 44 am" src="https://user-images.githubusercontent.com/26396771/37867832-2ecd7a38-2f5b-11e8-98eb-3058fb57f81a.png">